unimelb/unimelb-design-system/templates/components/typography/00_overview.md

+## A note about typography

 // TODO: Make this an alert box once we have the classes.

 > This is a mandatory global component that must be included on all sites created on the unimelb domain.
 Changes made to typography code will be applied globally across all sites using these templates.

+// TODO: need to add typography choices documentation.
+Why did we choose the fonts that we have chosen?

 ## Typography